Bing (bread): Types

 Bing are usually a casual food and generally eaten for lunch, but they can also be incorporated into formal meals.
-Both Peking duck and moo shu pork are rolled up in thin wheat flour bao bing with scallions and sweet bean sauce or hoisin sauce.
+Both Peking duck and moo shu pork are rolled up in thin wheat flour bo bing with scallions and sweet bean sauce or hoisin sauce.
 Bing may also have a filling such as ground meat.
 Bing are commonly cooked on a skillet or griddle although some are baked.